Skip to content

 • No free plan, only a 30-day trial, so there is a real cost to evaluate long term

-• 10-seat minimum on Self-Serve makes it impractical for very small teams or solo users
+• Sales-led pricing and enterprise focus make it impractical for very small teams or solo users

 • Every viewer needs a paid seat; not suited to public, unpaid customer-facing knowledge bases